 In continuous casting and heat treatment processes, the monitoring of the austenite grain size and homogenous size distribution is an important factor for efficient production of high-quality steel.
 The austenite grain size is a precursor for the final mechanical properties.
 The right grain size avoids production related issues like hot tearing, creep and embrittlement mechanisms.
 In order to achieve these objectives, the addition of alloying elements and formation of precipitation are the most common methods.

 In the course of this thesis, the austenite grain growth under isothermal annealing conditions and controlled atmospheres will be investigated.
 The samples will differ in chemical composition to portray the influence of Nb as a GB segregation metal, which inhibits GB movement due to the solute drag effect.
 Furthermore, Nb tends to form precipitations of Nb(C,N) which will inhibit the GB movement too, due to the Zener Pinning Effect.
 The impact of each of these influences should be investigated.

 Content of this master thesis:

 - Literature review (Grain growth, Solute Drag Effect, Zener Pinning Effect, Nb as alloying element)

-- Grain growth experiments with 4 varying temperatures
+- Grain growth experiments with varying time-temperature runs

 - Evaluation of austenite grain size distribution and growth, including metallography (digital microscopy)